OpenProofOfHumanity/democratic-proof-of-humanity/README.md

 ## Goals
 ### Sybil resistance
-Provide incentives that result in registry that is free from Sybil attacks.
-Any registered Human needs to provide Proof of Humanity, which is subject to scrutiny by economically incentivized Seekers.
+A [Sybil](https://en.wikipedia.org/wiki/Sybil_attack) in PoH Registry could be considered any person or other entity that violates rule of one Human -> one Entry mapping in order to gain some benefit, like:
+1. Gaining monetary value from owning multiple sources of UBI.
+2. Manipulating this or another DAO voting if defined by Quadratic Voting or similar approaches aimed at encouraging direct involvement more than delegated.
+3. Gaining an increased influence over Social Media integrating with the PoH Registry by manipulating its members opinions by normalizing certain viewpoints.
+4. Benefiting in another way from the Registry destruction or simply trolling / griefing it.

+Common types of Sybils, include:
+1. Duplicate - multiple submissions of the same person pretending to be different people.
+The easiest one to discover due to wide availability of face-recognition software.
+2. Fake - A.I.
+Deep-Fakes.
+It's possible to Deep-Fake external Evidence, like a photo or a video with made-up faces.
+3. Puppet - it's also possible to bribe or force some real people to record a video on behalf of an Attacker.
+We must ensure to keep Applicants well-informed about benefits of PoH and UBI.

+In order for the registry to be viable, it must have builtin protections from such actors that will make these attacks expensive, slow and economically unfeasible to pull off at large scale and in longer time-frame.
+The system should penalize Sybils and their Vouchers disproportionately more than benefits they could potentially gain.
+It should also account for the fact, that good fake detection software may not be available for some time even after the registration, therefore any security deposit should be permanent bounty.

 ### Censorship resistance
 Any living Human has a right to register.
 No ethnic, citizenship, religious, political, medical socioeconomic status or any other categorization should be any ground to deny access to the service.
+The system design should aim for long-term decentralization of all powers (governance, court system).

 ### Sustainability
 Ensure that the protocol will maintain its core properties even after many years through proper incentive mechanisms.